elephant03/LoginAccess-v3/README.md

 ### Description
 A login program which will have user authencation and will be able to run my other programes when placed into the correct folder

+## How To Use
+* Once you have downloaded and extracted the file double click "LoginAccess.pyw"
+* Click New Account- The first account created will automatically be given owner access
+* Please note: Everything about this is offline- any bug reports or messages sent can only be reveiw by your local users

 ### Requirments
 Python 3.X (written in 3.6) with standered python libary